middlebury/college-handbook/content/ii-ug-college-policies/commun-policies/pets.md

 **Dogs May Not Be Registered In These Buildings (this list is subject to change at any time)**

+*   Emma Willard House
+*   McCardell Bicentennial Hall (dogs are not allowed in this building at any time)
+*   The Marble Works (dogs are not allowed in this building at any time)
+*   700 Exchange Street (dogs are not allowed in this building at any time)
 *   Peterson Family Athletic Complex (exceptions may be made for specific locations)
-*   McCardell Bicentennial Hall (dogs are not allowed in this building at any time)
-*   The Marble Works
-*   Emma Willard House
 *   The Mahaney Center for the Arts (exceptions may be made for specific locations)
-*   700 Exchange Street (exceptions may be made for specific locations)
 *   Davis Library (exceptions may be made for specific locations)
 *   Bread Loaf campus (exceptions may be made for specific locations)